STROKE DISABILITY BENEFITS

 We will use our legal skills to help you through the SSA appeal process.
 It is our goal to make winning SSD benefits easier for you.
 That is why it doesn’t cost you upfront money to hire us.

 What will it cost you if you don’t hire a lawyer with the legal experience to win your benefits?
 For example, if you win benefits at 50 years old, then you will be paid for the next 17 years.
 You may also win two of years of past due benefits.
-On the line, if you are 50 years old, is 19 years of SSD payments.
+Therefore, if you are 50 years old, then you are seeking 19 years of SSD payments.

 Nineteen years is is 228 months.
 At $1200 a month (which is a lower than average monthly benefit amount), that is $273,600.
 Additionally, you will win a higher benefit when you retire after the age of 67.
-Let’s say the average higher benefit is $300 a month and you live to be 90 years old.
+Let’s say the higher benefit is $300 a month and you live to be 90 years old.
 That is another $82,800.

 We will use our skills to help you through the SSD appeal process.
 It is our goal to win your case.
 But, it also our goal to make it easier for you.
 We offer a free review of your case.
 There is no pressure to become a client if you call.
 You can simply ask questions.
 We will answer.
 Even if we don’t accept your case, we will still try to help you.

 It also doesn’t cost you any money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
-If we win, you pay your attorney fee out of your back benefits.
-If you do not win, you do not pay an attorney fee.
-How much is the fee?
-It is 25% of your back benefit.
-Also, the fee is capped at $7200.
-You never pay more than the cap.
-And, 25% is usually less than the $7200 cap.
-You will pay the lesser amount between the two and only if we win your benefits.
+If we win, then you pay your attorney fee out of your past due benefits.
+If you do not win, then you do not pay an attorney fee.

 If there are costs in your case, then you pay for those costs.
 But the costs are usually less than $100.
 Usually the only cost is to pay for medical records.
 You owe costs whether we win or lose your case.
-Again, attorney fees are paid from your back benefit.

 To hire most lawyers, you have to pay a fee upfront.
 However, you can’t do that because you don’t have a job.
 We understand that.
-Which is why you only pay an attorney fee to us if we win your SSD and SSI case.
+Which is why you only pay an attorney fee to us if we win your SSDI and SSI case.
 If you need stroke SSD benefits, then contact us today.